John Osborne (writer): Poetry

 Osborne regularly appears at venues across the country performing poetry.
-Since 2006 he has performed at the Glastonbury and Latitude festivals, as well as venues such as The Roundhouse, Norwich Arts Centre and Underbelly.
+Since 2006, he has performed at the Glastonbury and Latitude festivals, as well as venues such as The Roundhouse, Norwich Arts Centre and Underbelly.
 He is a member of the poetry collective Aisle16, who run Homework, a monthly night of literary cabaret at Bethnal Green Working Men's Club.
 Homework has featured performances by Kate Nash, Tim Key and Jon Ronson.
 Aisle16 have been described by The Sunday Times as "highlights of the spoken word scene".

 His first collection of poetry Most People Aren't That Happy, Anyway was published by Nasty Little Press in 2013 and a poem from the collection was highly commended in that year's prestigious Forward Prize.
 His second collection No-one Cares About Your New Thing was published in 2017 by Go Faster Stripe.
 His 2021 collection A Supermarket Love Story, also published by Go Faster Stripe, included The Alcohol Aisle which was longlisted for the 2020 National Poetry Competition.
+In 2024 he published To Make People Happy, his first pamphlet with Edinburgh based Mariscat Press.
+In early 2025 he published a book of poems about Norwich: All Shall Be Well, 'poems written in the cafes and pubs of Norwich'.

-Osborne has had poetry published in The Guardian, The Spectator, The Rialto and The Big Issue and broadcast on BBC Radio 3, 6Music and Radio 1.
+Osborne has had poetry published in The Guardian, The Spectator, The Rialto and The Big Issue and broadcast on BBC Radio 3, Radio 4, XFM, Soho Radio, 6Music and Radio 1.

+In an article of The Top One Hundred influential alumni from the University of East Anglia, Osborne is ranked 99.

-He presents Stress Test, a monthly poetry show on Soho Radio, alongside Martha Sprackland and Joe Dunthorne.
+He presents Stress Test, a monthly poetry show on Soho Radio, alongside Martha Sprackland, Ella Frears and Joe Dunthorne.

-He has been involved in shows at the Edinburgh Fringe festival including The Mid 90s la la la (2008), The 100 Greatest Beekeepers in Switzerland, ever!
-(2010), John Peel's Shed (2011), Aisle16 r Kool (2011), On The Beach (2013), Most People Aren't That Happy, Anyway (2015), Circled in The Radio Times (2017) and You're in a Bad Way (2019).
+He has been involved in shows at the Edinburgh Fringe festival including The Mid 90s la la la with Patrick Lappin (2008), The 100 Greatest Beekeepers in Switzerland, ever!
+(2010), John Peel's Shed (2011), Aisle16 r Kool (2011), On The Beach (2013), Most People Aren't That Happy, Anyway (2015), Circled in The Radio Times (2017), You're in a Bad Way (2019), 'My Car Plays Tapes' (2021) and a live show of Stress Test at the 2023 Edinburgh Book Festival with special guest Aidan Moffat.

 John Peel's Shed

 In 2002, Osborne won a box of records in a competition on John Peel's Radio One show.
 In 2010 he presented a show on the Norwich community station Future Radio where he played some of his favourite tracks from the collection.
-This was then turned into John Peel's Shed - a stage show for the 2011 Edinburgh Fringe festival, where it enjoyed a complete sell out and five star reviews.
+This was then turned into John Peel's Shed—a stage show for the 2011 Edinburgh Fringe festival, where it enjoyed a complete sell out and five star reviews.
 In 2012, the show completed a sixty date UK tour, including a run at the Soho Theatre and performances at festivals including Latitude, Glastonbury and Green Man.